-Oxy-fuel combustion has been the propellant system of choice since the early days of rocket science.
-Defined as a combustion process, in which fuel is mixed with an oxidizer such as pure oxygen, oxy-fuel combustion has been effectively used in solid, liquid, and gaseous combustion systems.
+Oxy-fuel combustion has been the propulsion system of choice since the early days of rocket science.
+Defined as a combustion process in which fuel is mixed with an oxidizer such as pure oxygen, oxy-fuel combustion has been effectively used in solid, liquid, and gaseous combustion systems.

 CO2 and steam are the primary products of the oxy-fuel combustion process.
 CES technology is able to recover 100 percent of CO2 produced, ensuring that no pollutants are released into the air.
 The ready production and recovery of CO2 is a game-changer for the enhanced oil recovery (EOR) industry.